-CATERINA URBAN, INRIA and DIENS, École Normale Supérieure, CNRS, PSL University, France MARIA CHRISTAKIS, MPI-SWS, Germany VALENTIN WÜSTHOLZ, ConsenSys Diligence, Germany FUYUAN ZHANG, MPI-SWS, Germany
+CATERINA URBAN, INRIA and DIENS, École Normale Supérieure, CNRS, PSL University, France MARIA CHRISTAKIS, MPI-SWS, Germany VALENTIN WÜSTHOLZ, ConsenSys, Germany FUYUAN ZHANG, MPI-SWS, Germany

-Recently, there is growing concern that machine-learning models, which currently assist or even automate decision making, reproduce, and in the worst case reinforce, bias of the training data.
-The development of tools and techniques for certifying fairness of these models or describing their biased behavior is, therefore, critical.
-In this paper, we propose a perfectly parallel static analysis for certifying causal fairness of feed-forward neural networks used for classification of tabular data.
-When certification succeeds, our approach provides definite guarantees, otherwise, it describes and quantifies the biased behavior.
+Recently, there is growing concern that machine-learned software, which currently assists or even automates decision making, reproduces, and in the worst case reinforces, bias present in the training data.
+The development of tools and techniques for certifying fairness of this software or describing its biases is, therefore, critical.
+In this paper, we propose a perfectly parallel static analysis for certifying fairness of feed-forward neural networks used for classification of tabular data.
+When certification succeeds, our approach provides definite guarantees, otherwise, it describes and quantifies the biased input space regions.
 We design the analysis to be sound, in practice also exact, and configurable in terms of scalability and precision, thereby enabling pay-as-you-go certification.
-We implement our approach in an open-source tool and demonstrate its effectiveness on models trained with popular datasets.
+We implement our approach in an open-source tool called LIBRA and demonstrate its effectiveness on neural networks trained on popular datasets.